-Dr.Rafiq Ahmad Khan Assistant Professor GDC Bemina, Kashmir.India Mohd Iqbal Sheikh PhD Scholar Mewar university Chittorgarh, India
+Dr.Rafiq Ahmad Khan Assistant professor GDC Bemina, Kashmir Mohd Iqbal Sheikh PhD ScholarMewar university chittorgarh, India

 Abstract: With the rapid development of multimedia technology, the image scrambling for information hiding is severe in today's world.
 But, in quantum image processing field, the study on image scrambling is still few.
 Several quantum image scrambling schemes are in circle but, lot of it is yet to be performed.
 This paper presents the implementation of XOR quantum dot gate using bitwise operation to scramble an image metric.
 While the XOR operation has only half chance of outputting false or true (0, 1).
 XOR by scrambling an image so that image can be hidden immensely to avoid third party intervention.
-We use a non-linear method for removing the noise in this paper.
-The medianfilterwas once the most popular nonlinear filter for removing impulse noise because of its good de-noising power and computational efficiency.
-Here we use 2D median filter

-Keywords: Image scrambling Quantum image processing median.
+Keywords: Image scrambling, Quantum image processing bit.